sovrynn/ecdo/0-FOUNDATION-THEORY/ecdo-frequency/README.md

 This is the hypothesis endorsed by Ethical Skeptic and mentioned in his thesis.

+It's also supported by the ostrich egg (~6200 years).
+See `EVIDENCE/civilization-history/important-artifacts`.

 ## Hypothesis 2: ~3700 years

 1700 BC (~3700 years ago) appears to be a very historically significant time: